HeheYash/ExpenseAI/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🆘 Support

-For support and questions:
-- Create an issue in the repository
-- Check the API documentation at `/docs`
-- Review the troubleshooting guide in `docs/troubleshooting.md`

 ## 🗺️ Roadmap

 - [ ] Mobile app (React Native)